rentpath/react-ui/README.md

 Anything that is included in the `BREAKING_CHANGES` section of the prompt will automatically bump the package version for the repo to a major version.

-Also, please keep in mind your `scope` should be what you were working.
+Also, please keep in mind your `scope` should be what you were working on.
 It should be something like `form` or `listing` or `photo`.
 The short description of change should be precise as it's what you will see in the CHANGELOG (along with the scope).

 ## Working Locally